-(e.g.: instrument panel, clock, exterior temperature display, radio display, multimedia or multifunction display etc.)
+(e.g. instrument panel, clock, exterior temperature display, radio display, etc.)

 Use a soft cloth (or cotton wool).

 If this does not clean them properly, use a soft cloth (or cotton wool) slightly moistened with soapy water and then wipe clean with another soft damp cloth or cotton wool.